sarkeramit2092/database-sql/SQL -Bro Code/CHECK_DEFAULT_PRIMARY_KEYS.md

     hourly_pay DECIMAL(5, 2),
     hire_date DATE
 );

+ALTER TABLE worker
+ADD CONSTRAINT
+PRIMARY KEY (employee_id);
 ```
 ### Explanation:
 - `employee_id` is the **PRIMARY KEY**, meaning:
   - It must be unique.
   - It cannot be `NULL`.
+  - A table have only one PRIMARY KEY.

 ---